hyperledger/besu-docs/docs/Tutorials/Kubernetes/Deploy-Charts.md

         prometheus.io/path: "/metrics"
 ```

-Update the admin `username` and `password` in the [monitoring values file](https://github.com/ConsenSys/quorum-kubernetes/blob/master/dev/helm/values/monitoring.yml),
+Update the admin `username` and `password` in the [monitoring values file](https://github.com/ConsenSys/quorum-kubernetes/blob/master/dev/helm/values/monitoring.yml).
-then deploy the chart using:
+Also remember to configure alerts to the receiver of your choice, that is email, Slack etc and then deploy the chart using:

 ```bash
 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts